Sustainable Gaps

 Bring one example

 Choose one common workflow such as pathology follow-up, prior authorization, refill, or patient education.
+The review is built so protected health information (HIPAA) never needs to enter it.

 Walk through what happened